tcnksm/retrobot/README.md

 This is twitter bot which tweets what [deeeet](https://twitter.com/deeeet) tweets in 1 year ago.

+This uses (mirakui/retrobot)[https://github.com/mirakui/retrobot] and deployed on CoreOS cluster.

 ## Setup

 Download your [tweet zip file](https://blog.twitter.com/2012/your-twitter-archive) and extract,